rickdotfri/Sway-Dotfiles-that-wont-lend-me-in-jail/README.md

 # My Sway Dotfiles
 Uhh..
-Hi, this is my first repositery and i'm learning that how do i use github.
+Hi, this is my first repository and i'm learning that how do i use Github.

 Requirements

 - Sway (Window Manager)
 - Thunar (file manager)
-- Alacritty (terminal
+- Alacritty (terminal)
 - Kanshi (It helps you to make resulotion settings)
 - Neofetch (Because why not)